DeeNaxic/mintos-extension/readme.md

 - The extension does change the cosmetic of the website in a few places.
 - The extension does allow for features to be turned on or off individually.
 - The extension does run directly in your Chrome browser.
-- The extension does provide full opens-ource code for transparency.
+- The extension does provide full open-source code for transparency.

 <br>

 ### Transparency